In 2019, it’s easier than ever before for anyone to start a blog and make it profitable.

 This is true even if you aren’t tech savvy, don’t know how to code, or understand the first thing about web design.

-With a little bit of guidance and a few basic resources, you can have your very own personal or professional blog up and running less than 30-minutes after you finish this article (but there’s no need to rush it).
+With a little bit of guidance and some basic resources, you can have your very own personal or professional blog up and running less than 30-minutes after you finish this article.
+(But there’s no need to rush it).

-I’ll hold you by the hand and walk you through every part of the process while helping you avoid the common mistakes that stop most new bloggers dead in their tracks.
+I’ll hold your hand and walk you through every part of the process while helping you avoid the common mistakes that stop most new bloggers dead in their tracks.

 Then let’s dive in and get started.